Nootka Crisis: Diplomatic responses

 News about the events at Nootka Sound reached London in January 1790.
 The main statesmen involved in the impending crisis were William Pitt the Younger, the British Prime Minister, and José Moñino y Redondo, conde de Floridablanca, the chief minister of Spain.

 Pitt made the claim that the British had the right to trade in any Spanish territory desired, despite Spanish laws to the contrary.
 He knew this claim was indefensible and would likely lead to war, but felt driven to make it by "the public outcry" in Britain.

 Despite previous hostilities, the governments of Britain and France met in private to discuss terms of an alliance against Spain in the event of war over the Nootka Sound territorial claims.
 Correspondence of these events has been lost or may have been purposefully destroyed.
 It is likely that this correspondence between Pitt, William Augustus Miles, and Hugh Elliot were commissioned and ordered to be destroyed by the British Cabinet in order to discuss such an alliance.

 In April 1790 John Meares arrived in England, confirmed various rumors, claimed to have bought land and built a settlement at Nootka before Martínez, and generally fanned the flames of anti-Spanish feelings.
 In May the issue was taken up in the House of Commons as the Royal Navy began to make preparations for hostilities.
 An ultimatum was delivered to Spain.
-In May, the British Parliament passed and act authorising the establishment of a penal colony at Nootka Sound.
+In May, the British Parliament passed an act authorising the establishment of a penal colony at Nootka Sound.

 The crisis as a territorial dispute was the first international crisis for the United States of America under its first president George Washington, which had existed under 20 years before the onset of the crisis in 1790.
 Notable thinkers of the new country including Thomas Paine concluded that the crisis represented a dangerous entanglement of United States alliances, threatening to drag the nation into a decidedly European war.
 The Nootka Incident, however, did not spark a crisis in the relationship of the United States and Spain.